FarronF/limerick-council-meetings/meetings/2016/03/14-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council 12th February 2016.md

 clarifications in relation to Section 2.

-In response to queries from the Members, the following points were noted:--- 10
+In response to queries from the Members, the following points were noted:
+---
+10

 • A review of the future use of the Gortadroma site had been commenced by Limerick